 Once this has been done, the State/national ANS provider will be integrated into the applicability area of the objective(s) for the forthcoming cycle.

 Yes, there is a set of colour-codes for progress predetermined in the LSSIP database and the States/stakeholders can select the one which best matches the progress noted in the statement and the planned completion date, i.e.

 Article 1.1d of the EUROCONTROL Revised Convention requires that in order to achieve harmonisation and integration with the aim of establishing a uniform ATM system, the Contracting Parties agree to strengthen their cooperation.
 To this end they agree to implement a common convergence and implementation plan for air navigation services and facilities in Europe.
-This has been further acknowledged at various Provisional Council meetings, and is also part of the recent Council paper.
-The LSSIP process is also referred to in the Implementing Rules on SESAR Deployment and the PCP.
+This has been further acknowledged at various Provisional Council meetings, and is also part of the Council paper.
+It is recognised as the unique reporting process for the European ATM Master Plan Level 3.

 The agreed deadline for the release and further publication of the LSSIP document is 31 March of each year.

 The following stakeholders report via the LSSIP document:

 Amongst others, the personnel concerned with the planning and development at the ATM stakeholders within the State, the EUROCONTROL experts involved in providing support to the States and national stakeholders, the experts of other European ATM organisations which monitor the progress of States/stakeholders in the implementation of various projects/programmes which fall within the scope of the implementation objectives, etc. There are, however, known to be other users, as the (Level 1) LSSIP documents are freely available on the EUROCONTROL website.